gurgelrenan/genial/README.md

 Genial, is a simples gem that allows you to check the current value of a currency in [Brazilian Real](https://en.wikipedia.org/wiki/Brazilian_real).
 This gem has also a way to convert values.

-All this data is based on a API provided by [xgeek](http://xgeek.com.br/rest-api-cotacao-conversao-moedas/) that gets data from [Central Bank of Brazil](https://en.wikipedia.org/wiki/Central_Bank_of_Brazil) and this data is updated every day at 2:00 p.m (GMT -3).
+All this data is based on a API provided by [xgeek](http://xgeek.com.br/rest-api-cotacao-conversao-moedas/) that gets data from [Central Bank of Brazil](https://en.wikipedia.org/wiki/Central_Bank_of_Brazil) and this data is updated during the week (working days) at 2:00 p.m (GMT -3).

 ## Installation